cseanburns/personal_knowledge_mgmt/src/4a-web-information-retrieval.md

 For instance, we can narrow our searches to parts of the web.
 So the questions are: how is it organized?
 And how can we use that organization in search?

+To explore those questions, we'll walk through how the web is organized and how that knowledge can shape better search queries and strategies:

 - The web is organized like a tree.
 - This tree like structure begins with **top level domains (TLDs)**.